hashtobewild/Charitas/README.md

 Next step improvements would be to swap out the standard division operations (including the modular math and square root calculation) with bit shifting, but I would need to google the heck out of that, because it is not trivial.

 Anecdotally, I am sure that C# is **much** slower than Python in this task.
-It feels even slower thanJavaScript, which is not great.
+It feels even slower than JavaScript, which is not great.
 For a "production" solution, I'd probably use a very different technology stack - likely GPGPU or FPGA based, once the bit shifting math is in place.